andyjgao/andyjgao/content/blog/why-i-created-blog.md

 You write when you text, you write when you email.
 Everything in life revolves around it.
 Whether it be studying, research, academia, or expression -- you will use writing.

 When we synthesize our thoughts physically on paper, we can examine it and dissect it.
-Writing acts as a self-test as to whether you remember what you've learned.
+Writing acts as a self-test of whether you remember what you've learned.
 The next time you want to see if you understand a topic, try writing it out and see how much you know.
 Chances are you might remember a lot less than you thought.

 A blog is useful because publishing your work means you need to work extra hard to understand the concept you are writing about.